Taylor

 Dr Yani Xue is a Lecturer in the Department of Computer Science, Brunel University London, UK.
 She is a member of the Intelligent Data Analysis (IDA) Group and the Modelling and Simulation Group (MSG).
 Her research focuses on multi/many-objective optimization, computational intelligence (such as evolutionary algorithms), simulation, search-based software engineering, engineering applications, and high performance data analytics.
 Dr Xue received a Ph.D. degree in Computer Science from Brunel University London in 2021.
 She worked as a Research Fellow on the EU-funded projects - HPC and Big Data Technologies for Global Systems (HiDALGO), Demonstration of intelligent decision support for pandemic crisis prediction and management within and across European borders (STAMINA) and IT tools and methods for managing migration FLOWS (ITFLOWS).
 Multi-/Many-Objective Optimization (Optimization problems with many conflictingobjectives, Optimization problems expensive to evaluate, Optimization problems underuncertainty) Evolutionary Computation (Design of evolutionary algorithms) Intelligent Data Analytics (Artificial intelligence, High performance data analytics) Engineering Applications (Search-based software engineering) Modelling and Simulation (Agent-based modelling, Forced displacement prediction) Modules supported include: CS1604 Programming Applications CS2002 Software Development and Management

 As an Associate Lecturer with a multidisciplinary background in Electronics Engineering, Microelectronics System Design, Experimental Physics, and Computer Science, Dr Maziar Ghorbani is committed to fostering academic excellence and nurturing the next generation of innovators.
-With a strong passion for interdisciplinary teaching and research, Dr Ghorbani specialises in Modeling and Simulations, Large-scale High-performance Distributed Computing, Machine Learning and Computer Vision, as well as Sensor Instrumentation and IoT.
+With a strong passion for interdisciplinary teaching and research, Dr Ghorbani specialises in Modeling and Simulations, Large-scale High-performance Distributed Computing, and Sensor Instrumentation and IoT.
 His dedication to student engagement and experiential learning drives the creation of cutting-edge projects designed to challenge and inspire future computer scientists.
 Dr Ghorbani is focused on exploring the limitless possibilities at the intersection of technology, science, and education.
-Dr Maziar Ghorbani's research interests lie at the forefront of artificial intelligence (AI), with a specific focus on generative AI and its transformative potential across various industries.
-He is also keenly interested in game engines and rendering technologies, exploring how these tools can be applied to enhance simulations and visualisation.
+Dr Maziar Ghorbani's research interests lie at the forefront of computer science, with a specific focus on exascale simulations and their transformative potential across various industries.
+He is also interested in game engines and rendering technologies, exploring how these tools can be applied to enhance simulations and visualisation.
 Additionally, Dr Ghorbani has a deep interest in computer languages and programming, continually seeking to optimise computational efficiency and explore new paradigms in software development.
-Dr Maziar Ghorbani’s research encompasses a broad range of cutting-edge areas in computer science and engineering.
+Dr Maziar Ghorbani's research encompasses a broad range of cutting-edge areas in computer science and engineering.
 His work focuses on high-performance computing, where he explores innovative techniques and architectures for efficient distributed and parallel computing systems.
 He also specialises in large-scale simulations, particularly in agent-based and geospatial modelling, optimising these simulations to address complex systems.
 In the field of artificial intelligence, Dr Ghorbani integrates machine learning and computer vision techniques with sensor instrumentation and IoT systems, advancing the capabilities of automated sensing, data processing, and intelligent decision-making.
 This interdisciplinary approach enhances real-time data analysis and system performance across various applications.
-Dr Ghorbani is also deeply engaged in ensuring the accuracy and reliability of simulations through verification, validation, and uncertainty quantification methods.
+Dr Ghorbani also ensures the accuracy and reliability of simulations through verification, validation, and uncertainty quantification methods.
 His research includes advanced simulation visualisation, where he utilises real-time 3D tools to enhance understanding and interpretation of simulation outcomes.
 Further, his expertise in high-level architecture (HLA) and distributed systems contributes to the optimisation of collaborative space simulations, facilitating large-scale and complex multi-agent environments.
-Dr Ghorbani’s work on interactive systems extends to robotics, real-time visualisation, and human-computer interactions, fostering developments in both scientific research and practical applications.
+Dr Ghorbani's work on interactive systems extends to robotics, real-time visualisation, and human-computer interactions, fostering developments in both scientific research and practical applications.